 What is Tinnitus?

-It is a perception of sound in your ears, in the absence of an external source:
+It is a perception of sound in your ears or in your head, in the absence of an external source:

 - You may hear the same sounds, or different ones each time